I am not the victim of the world I see.

 Make a point of taking those longer, three to five minute periods morning and evening.
 This is the first time for them.
 You wouldn’t practice the piano by playing only half the scales, so don’t stint here, either.
 From this point on in the Workbook the practice is going to intensify; like me, I’m sure you’ll find it more difficult to maintain and to actually carry out.
 Remember:

-You are merely asked to apply the ideas as you are directed to do.
-You are not asked to judge them at all.
-You are asked only to use them.
-It is their use that will give them meaning to you, and will show you that they are true.
-(W-In.8:3-6, emphasis mine)
+You are merely asked to apply [the ideas] as you are directed to do (emphasis mine).
+You are not asked to judge them or even to believe them.
+You are merely asked to use them.
+It is their use that will give them meaning to you, and show you they are true.
+(W-In.7:3-6)